dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 # Running flow

-We also use [flow]() and type annotations to check for a whole bunch of errors during static analysis (which means checks are run _without_ the code running):
+We also use [flow](https://flow.org/) and type annotations to check for a whole bunch of errors during static analysis (which means checks that are done _without_ the code running):

 ```javascript
 import { fromBase64 } from './utils';